MateuszPalczynski/game-recommender-ai/README.md

 ![image](https://github.com/user-attachments/assets/6ad68a42-5a3c-4db1-a1c9-5997aa226a20)

+## Live Application
+This application is deployed on AWS Elastic Beanstalk and is publicly accessible: http://game-recommender-env.eba-wvqphcaw.us-east-1.elasticbeanstalk.com/

 ## Summary

 This project provides a comprehensive analysis of board games, leveraging machine learning to automatically group them into distinct clusters and generate human-readable descriptions for each group.
 The core of the project is an unsupervised clustering pipeline using **Gaussian Mixture Models (GMM)**, followed by a unique method for automated group characterization using **Decision Trees**.